tools4origins/ASRimbra/README.md

 #### Deploy servers
 All your servers must be in a private LAN.
-Change config.properties so that they use your new urls.
+Change properties in modules so that they use your new urls.

 #### Change DNS configuration
 You need to create as many entries in your DNS server as there is in :